8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 Now we were not discussing in small groups, we were discussing on social media platforms.

 The canvas just got bigger.

-Just before last elections(2014), I decided to venture into the nation’s favorite past time “politics”.
+Just before last elections(2014), I decided to venture into the nation’s favourite past time “politics”.

-Rank My Leader was the concept where you could rank your politicians based on latest news.
+Rank My Leader was the concept where you could rank your politicians based on the latest news.

 Company’s business model: Nothing.
 It was an expensive hobby funded by me without a business model.

 There are so many ventures, where VCs pump in money and ask Founders to just get subscribers.

 The only issue with this venture was that it was funded by my “not so deep” pocket and as soon as the pocket started emptying, the venture started starving for funds and eventually, died a slow death.

 Why did the company shut?: No Market research.
 Social media users rarely wanted to get away from their social media accounts.
 I overestimated the ability of a website to pull information from other websites.